tkem/mopidy-dleyna/docs/config.rst

    to have any effect, the media server must advertise that it is capable of searching for object IDs.

+   This is an *experimental* setting and may be changed or removed in future versions.

 .. confval:: dleyna/dleyna/upnp_search_limit

    The maximum number of objects to retrieve per UPnP `Search` action,